Aljin Abella

+Career

 Abella is also well known for many prominent roles in top Australian theatre productions, such as 'The Monkey King' in " Monkey...Journey to the West".
 The actor made his big stage debut in 2005, as Joe, in "The Sapphires", in the Melbourne Theatre Company and Belvoir productions, as well as touring to London and Korea.
 Later, he has had roles in: "The Good Person of Szechuan", "Moths", "Triumph", "Strangers in Between", "Three Sisters", "The Matchmaker", "Love Labour's Lost", "The Laramie Project", "The Fortunes of Richard Mahony", "Anything Goes", and "The New Black".

 In 2014, he was nominated for a Green Room Award for ' Best Supporting Actor in Musical Theatre' for his role as Joseph in "La Cage Aux Folles".

 In 2016, he was cast as Iago in Disney's musical Aladdin, which ran from August to December.

 In 2020, he was cast as Weselton in Disney's musical Frozen.

+In 2023, he was cast as Flashbang, a minor but recurring roll in The Artful Dodger.